Community Detection and Stochastic Block Models: Proof technique for crossing KS

-Checking when the above upper-bound vanishes already gives a regime that crosses the KS threshold when $k\geq 5$, and scales properly in $k$ when $a=0$.
+Checking when the above upper-bound vanishes already gives a regime that crosses the KS threshold when $k\geq 5$ for symmetric communities, when $k \ge 2$ for asymmetric communities (deriving the version of the bound for asymmetric communities), and scales properly in $k$ when $a=0$.
 However, it does not interpolate the correct behavior of the information-theoretic bound in the extreme regime of $b=0$ and does not cross at $k=4$.
-In fact, for $b=0$, the union bound requires $a>2k$ to imply no bad typical clustering with high probability, whereas as soon as $a>k$, an algorithm that simply separates the two giants in $\sbm(n,k,a,0)$ and assigns communities uniformly at random for the other vertices solves detection.
+In fact, for $b=0$, the union bound requires $a>2k$ to imply no bad typical clustering with high probability, whereas as soon as $a>k$, an algorithm that simply separates the two giants in $\sbm(n,k,a,0)$ and assigns communities uniformly at random for the other vertices solves weak recovery.
 Thus when $a \in (k,2k]$, the union bound is loose.
-To remediate to this, we next take into account the topology of the SBM graph to tighten our bound on $|T_\delta(G)|$.
+To remediate this, we next take into account the topology of the SBM graph to tighten our bound on $|T_\delta(G)|$.

 Since the algorithm samples a typical clustering, we only need the number of bad and typical clusterings to be small compared to the total number of typical clusterings, in expectation.
 Namely, we can get a tighter bound on the probability of error of the TS algorithm by obtaining a tighter bound on the typical set size than simply 1, i.e., estimating \eqref{tighter} without relying on the loose bound from \eqref{loose}.
-We proceed here with three level of refinements to bound the typical set size.
-In each level, we construct a random labelling of the vertices that maintain the planted labelling a typical one, and then use entropic estimates to count the number of such typical labellings.
+We proceed here with three levels of refinements to bound the typical set size.
+In each level, we construct a random labelling of the vertices that remains typical, and then use entropic estimates to count the number of such typical labellings.